kafai-yip/kafai-yip.github.io/_pages/research.md

 ### *Adverbial clauses*
 - **Temporal clauses**
-    - I discuss two ways to derive temporal adverbial clauses, with or without movement.
-Also, I show how the internal syntax of TACs may determine their external syntax.
+    - I show two different ways to derive temporal adverbial clauses, by merging an operator lower in a clause or to the highest position.
+I also discuss how the height of merging sites may determine the external syntax.
     - Cantonese｜[handout-Yale-Syntax](https://kafai-yip.github.io/assets/docs/Yale Syntax_temporal_20210226.pdf)
 {: .notice--info}